Tips on Improving Your FICO Score for Home Buying

 - Payment History — How often do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't sound like a good idea.
 But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
 It's better to have each of your cards at a smaller balance than to have all of your debt transferred to one card.